FuelLabs/fuel-specs/src/tx-format/transaction.md

 - `storageSlotsCount > MAX_STORAGE_SLOTS`
 - `max_gas(tx) > MAX_GAS_PER_TX`
 - The [Sparse Merkle tree](../protocol/cryptographic-primitives.md#sparse-merkle-tree) root of `storageSlots` is not equal to the `stateRoot` of the one `OutputType.ContractCreated` output
-- No policy of type `PolicyType.GasPrice`
+- No policy of type `PolicyType.MaxFee` is set
 - `count_ones(policyTypes) > count_variants(PolicyType)`
 - `policyTypes > sum_variants(PolicyType)`
 - `len(policies) > count_ones(policyTypes)`